wragge/trove-data-guide/_sources/how-to/web-interface/download-higher-resolution-images.md

 But what resolution is the saved image?
 Let's compare.
 I downloaded the same page using the 'Download' tab in the Trove image viewer.
 The resolution was 1000 × 1598 pixels.
 The version saved using the hacked url is 1896 × 3029 pixels – almost double the size.

-This hack works in digitised books and journals, as well as images and manuscripts, but the urls are a bit more complicated.
-If you're browsing through a book or journal, the url might look something like this:
+This hack works in digitised books and journals, as well as images and manuscripts.
+You probably won't gain a higher resolution, as book and journal downloads already seem to provide images as their maximum size, but it's still a handy little hack.

+The urls created by Trove's books and journals viewer are a bit more complicated.
+If you're browsing through a book the url might look something like this:

 `https://nla.gov.au/nla.obj-2921071294/view?partId=nla.obj-2921076647#page/n8/mode/1up`